Zero API calls. Zero server costs. Instant search.

 How large can my search index be?

-The practical limit for client-side search is around 50,000–100,000 records, depending on record size.
-A typical 10,000-record product catalog compresses to 1–5 MB of keyword index data.
+The practical limit for client-side search is around 50,000 to 100,000 records, depending on record size.
+A typical 10,000-record product catalog compresses to 1-5 MB of keyword index data.
 Indexes with semantic search enabled include vector embeddings and are larger.
 Large indexes are automatically split into parallel-loaded shards for fast startup.
 For very large datasets, Sprigr also provides a server-side REST API as a fallback.

 Does Sprigr work offline?